vlvagerviwager/salary-negotiation-tech/README.md

 # Salary Negotiation in Tech

+Articles and posts on salary negotiation for devs/software engineers/people working in tech.
+There are a variety of methods discussed, assess for your situation and use with caution (or abandon).

-Articles and posts on salary negotiation for devs/nerds/software engineers/tech people.
-I did not write and claim no ownership of the below content, I am merely sharing it.
+I did not write and claim no ownership of any linked content unless otherwise specified, I am merely sharing it.

 ## Salary negotation

 What | URL
 ---|---
 PayScale Salary Negotiation Guide | http://www.payscale.com/salary-negotiation-guide
+Salary negotiations for techies (2011) - HN | https://news.ycombinator.com/item?id=8908301
+Salary Negotiation: Make More Money, Be More Valued | http://www.kalzumeus.com/2012/01/23/salary-negotiation/ 5 Salary Negotiation Rules for Software Developers.
+Get +20% On Top of Your Market Rate | https://dev.to/aershov24/5-salary-negotiation-rules-for-software-developers-get-20-on-top-of-your-market-rate-2jii
+The Software Engineer’s Guide to Negotiating a Raise | http://www.mgadams.com/2015/06/30/the-software-engineers-guide-to-negotiating-a-raise/
 We only hire the trendiest | http://danluu.com/programmer-moneyball Why Other Tech Talent Gets Paid More Than You | https://medium.com/swlh/why-other-tech-talent-gets-paid-more-than-you-eac74808f3c8
-The Software Engineer’s Guide to Negotiating a Raise | http://www.mgadams.com/2015/06/30/the-software-engineers-guide-to-negotiating-a-raise/
-Salary Negotiation: Make More Money, Be More Valued | http://www.kalzumeus.com/2012/01/23/salary-negotiation/ Salary negotiations for techies (2011) - HN | https://news.ycombinator.com/item?id=8908301

 ## Counteroffers